nforgeio-actions/clean/README.md

 * clearing the TMP directory
 * stopping any removing any Hype-V VMs

-NOTE: You must run the **setup-node** action before this to ensure that Node.js is configured on the runner.
+NOTE: You must run the **setup-node** and **clean** actions before this to ensure that Node.js is configured on the runner and also that the master 1Password is available.

 ## Examples